 Image source- Twitter

 We have all heard about the global hospitality giant IHG.

-Angela Brav is a leader for Europe at Inter-Continental Hotel Group (IHG).
+Angela Brav has been a leader for Europe at Inter-Continental Hotel Group (IHG).
 Angela joined IHG in 1988 and became the appointed chief executive, Europe in August 2011.
 She later joined a hospitality and consulting advisory firm before joining Hertz in November 2019.

 Her name has been synonymous with effective women leadership in the hospitality industry.
 She brings in great operational improvements with ease and in style.